Abdullah-Niaz/Advent-of-Code/README.md

-# Advent of Code 2024
+# Advent of Code

-Welcome to the Advent of Code 2024 repository!
-Below is the menu for the different days in 2024.
-Click on **2024** to expand and view the specific days.
+Welcome to the Advent of Code repository!
+Below is the menu for the different years.
+Click on **2024** to expand and view the specific days solutions.

 <details>
   <summary><strong>2024</strong></summary>